 Oakland-based Black teachers from TK-12 schools, higher education institutions, and education-focused nonprofits who can commit to attending all six sessions in person.

-Our two-day Black Teacher Leadership and Sustainability Institute (BTLSI), happening on Sat, February 22 and Sun, February 23, 2025, is a virtual professional development experience for Black teachers in district, charter, private, and independent TK-12 schools.
+Our two-day 2025 Black Teacher Leadership and Sustainability Institute (BTLSI) a virtual professional development experience for Black teachers in district, charter, private, and independent TK-12 schools.
 As a Black affinity space, BTLSI fosters honesty, discovery, and community as educators share stories, explore challenges, and develop strategies for leadership and sustainability.
 Black educators, reserve a spot to take part in this unique opportunity to connect, collaborate, and heal with peers.

 Who should attend?